michaelfaulkner/xy-type-models/README.md

 src/xy_models/xy/ecmc).
 To create a single Fortran executable, open your terminal, navigate to the top xy-type-models directory and enter `make xy-ecmc`, `make xy-metropolis`, `make xy-gaussian-noise-metropolis`, `make hxy-ecmc`, `make hxy-metropolis`, `make hxy-gaussian-noise-metropolis`, `make elementary-electrolyte` or `make multivalued-electrolyte`.
-This will make the corresponding executable.
+This will create the corresponding executable and store it in the `executables` directory.